 Malta The Netherlands Spain Sweden Switzerland United Kingdom Deductible capital losses may only be offset against taxable capital gains realized in the current and following years.
+Capital losses incurred by a company may not be used to offset capital losses incurred by another company that belongs to the same group of companies.
 Losses on shares qualifying for the participation exemption are not deductible, except in the event of a liquidation of the participation (subject to stringent conditions).
 Losses on certain hybrid loans, option rights and warrants may also be non-deductible pursuant to the participation exemption.
 See under 2.2 above.
 Losses incurred on a transfer of shares are deductible.
 However, the depreciation in the value of the underlying shares upon a dividend distribution is not tax deductible.
 Capital losses are not deductible if capital gains would have been tax exempt.
 A capital loss on taxable shares may be offset only against taxable capital gains on shares and other securities that are taxed as shares.
 Losses are deductible, unless anti-abuse rules apply.
 Losses can be carried forward for 7 years.
 Loss carry back is not possible.
 In case of a subsequent realization of a capital gain, any earlier depreciation needs to be recovered before applying the participation reduction.
 Losses on a disposal of shares in respect of which the conditions of the substantial shareholdings exemption are met do not qualify as an allowable loss for tax purposes.
 If such conditions are not met, losses on a disposal of shares generally qualify as allowable capital losses which may be offset only against taxable capital gains in the current year and in future years.
-No carry back is possible.
-An antiavoidance measure applies which provides that a capital loss arising on a disposal in connection with arrangements having a main purpose of obtaining a tax advantage will not qualify as an allowable capital loss.
+No carry back of capital losses is possible.
+An anti-avoidance measure applies which provides that a capital loss arising on a disposal in connection with arrangements having a main purpose of obtaining a tax advantage will not qualify as an allowable capital loss.
 Accounting provisions or write offs on shareholdings can generally not be taken into account for tax purposes.
 Exceptionally, where the market value of a shareholding has become negligible, a claim can be made to treat the asset as having been sold and reacquired at its negligible value, thus establishing a capital loss that could in principle be set off against capital gains on other assets, unless the capital loss does not qualify as an allowable loss for tax purposes.